feel-physics/HoloMagnet3/README.md

 vecF = vecF_N + vecF_S;
 ```

 As a result, Physics calculation is completed in GPU.
-It significantly reduces
-CPU load.

-これにより、物理計算をGPU内で完結させることができ、CPUへの負荷を大幅に減らすことができます。HoloLensのCPUはとても非力なため、必要な処理をどれだけGPUに回せるかが重要です。
+It significantly reduces CPU load.
+Since the CPU power of HoloLens is very weak, it's **important** to transfer necessary processes to GPU.

 ### UI / Expression

 ![2019年5月22日：HoloMagnet37、3次元磁力線](https://user-images.githubusercontent.com/129954/58152110-9d7ad900-7ca6-11e9-9be9-31caa7a0c727.gif)

-本アプリを用いた授業は、5カ国の10の学校で300人が体験しました。全員のアンケート（定量および定性）を収集し、それらを元に、アプリ体験をより良くし学習効果と満足度を上げるために、以下の工夫をおこないました。
+More than 300 people in 5 countries at places including 11 schools were **practically taken** experience lessons / sessions with this app. **Learning tests** were taken in 3 schools, and **all** of them gave **questionaires** (both quantitative and qualitative).
+These results made the app experience **better**, and made the learning efficience and satisfaction degree **increase**.
+The devices are as followings:

 #### UI